 - multifocal (nodular)

-They receive most of their blood supply from the hepatic artery accounting for its characteristic enhancement pattern: early arterial enhancement with early "washout."
+Hepatocellular carcinoma receives most of its blood supply from the hepatic artery, accounting for its characteristic enhancement pattern: early arterial enhancement with early "washout."
 Hence, a small foci of HCC may be seen within a regenerative liver nodule, as a foci of arterial enhancement (nodule-in-nodule appearance) 15.

 Additionally these tumours have a propensity to invade vascular structures, most commonly the portal vein, but also the hepatic veins, IVC and right atrium.
 One should remember that a large number of patients will have concomitant cirrhosis, and thus be at risk for bland portal vein thrombosis also.

 - focal HCC